-Find Accredited Veterinary Technician Schools in Ohio
+Find Accredited Veterinary Tech Schools in Ohio

 In all, there are 15 accredited veterinary technician programs in the state of Ohio.
 These are spread throughout the state, with schools available near Cleveland, Columbus, and Cincinnati.
 Additionally, there are schools available in rural areas for individuals who live in these places.

-Kent State University at Tuscarawas offers a veterinary training program that allows students to learn the skills they need to succeed.
+Kent State University at the Tuscarawas campus offers a veterinary training program that allows students to learn the skills they need to succeed.
 In addition to being accredited, the school offers the extra advantage of allowing students to transfer their credits to the main campus.

 Cuyahoga Community College is located in Cleveland and allows candidates to learn everything they need to know about veterinary science.
 From learning animal anatomy to applied skills, this school provides students with real training that they can use after graduation.

 Top Veterinary Tech Schools in Ohio

 Northcoast Medical Training Academy offers a veterinary assistant program.

 – Short drive from Akron and Cleveland

 Ross Education in Canton, Ohio will provide you with an Associate of Applied Science in Veterinary Technology.

 You will gain a wide range of clinical skills, including: